-Kristin Sommer is an Associate Professor of Psychology at Baruch College, City University of New York.
+Kristin Sommer is an Professor of Psychology at Baruch College, City University of New York.
 She also holds appointments on the doctoral faculties in Industrial/Organizational Psychology and Social/Personality Psychology at the Graduate Center.
 Her primary research interests lie with the effects of peer and coworker rejection on individual performance motivation and interpersonal behavior.
 She also conducts research on self-regulation, social influence, and motivated decision-making processes in small groups.

 - Baumeister, R. F., Dale, K., & Sommer, K. L. (1998).
 Freudian defense mechanisms and empirical findings in modern social psychology.
 Journal of Personality, 66, 1081-1124.

 - Baumeister, R. F., & Sommer, K. L. (1997).
 What do men want?
 Gender differences and two spheres of belongingness.
 Psychological Bulletin, 122, 38-44.

 - Bourgeois, M. J., Sommer, K. L., & Bruno, S. (2009).
 What do we get out of influencing others?
 Social Influence, 4, 1-26.

 - Ciarocco, N. J., Sommer, K. L., & Baumeister, R. F. (2001).
 Ostracism and ego depletion: The strains of silence.
 Personality and Social Psychology Bulletin, 27, 1156-1163.

 - Dotan-Eliaz, O., Sommer, K. L., & Rubin, Y. (2009).
 Working in a multilingual context: Effects of linguistic ostracism on coworker attraction, team potency, performance, and aggressive thought.
 Basic and Applied Social Psychology, 31, 363-375.